joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/13/health/mpox-vaccine-world-health-organization.html

 **Meeting With Biden, British Leader Hints at Ukraine Weapon Decision Soon**\
-`The question of whether to let Ukraine use long-range weapons in Russia has been a rare point of disagreement between British and American officials.`\
+`As the president deliberated with Prime Minister Keir Starmer, the question of whether to let Ukraine use long-range weapons in Russia was a rare point of contention between allied nations.`\
 https://nytimes.com/2024/09/13/us/politics/biden-starmer-ukraine-russia-missiles.html

 **U.S. team's Day 1 dominance lifted the entire vibe of this Solheim Cup**\